Alex Matos

-Alex Ojahn Matos (born 3 October 2004) is an English professional footballer who plays as a midfielder for club Sheffield United.
+Alex Ojahn Matos (born 3 October 2004) is an English professional footballer who plays as a defensive midfielder for Süper Lig club Göztepe, on loan from club Sheffield United.

 Club career

 Early career

 Born in Bedford, educated at Langley School, Norfolk.
 Matos started his career with Kempston Colts, later joining Luton Town at under-9 level, before joining Norwich City in 2016.
 Matos can play in attacking midfield, either wing or as a striker.
 He became a regular for Norwich's Under-18s during the 2022–23 season.
 He also made his debut for the Under-21s and scored three goals in the Premier League 2 for the latter.

 Chelsea

 On 1 July 2023, Matos signed for Premier League side Chelsea.
 The transfer was reported as a free transfer with add-ons.

 On 2 October 2023, a day before his 19th birthday, Matos made his professional debut in the Premier League match against Fulham.
 He came off the bench in stoppage time, replacing Enzo Fernández in a 2–0 away victory.